JennEYoon/learn-mldl/PyDataNY-2019/README.md

 # My Notes from PyData NY 2019 Conference

-I will be in NYC for PyData NY 2019 Conference, from November 4-6 2019.
+I will be in New York City for PyData NY Conference, from November 4-6 2019.
-This folder will be used to collect my notes and exercises from that conference.
+This folder will be used to collect my notes and exercises.

 #### Dates: November 4 - 6, 2019